ndreynolds/ex_termbox/README.md

   * [`change_cell/5`](https://hexdocs.pm/ex_termbox/ExTermbox.Bindings.html#change_cell/5)
   * [`poll_event/1`](https://hexdocs.pm/ex_termbox/ExTermbox.Bindings.html#poll_event/1)

-### Hello World with ExTermbox
+### Hello World

 Let's go through the bundled [hello world example](./examples/hello_world.exs).
+To follow along, clone this repo and edit the example.
+You can also create an Elixir script in any Mix project with `ex_termbox` in the dependencies list.
-To follow along, just type the code snippets into an `.exs` file or edit the provided one.
-Run it later with `mix run <file>`.
+Later, we'll run the example with `mix run <file>`.

 In a real project, you'll probably want to use an OTP application with a proper supervision tree, but here we'll keep it as simple as possible.